Duke of Lancaster's Regiment

 The Duke of Lancaster's Regiment (King's, Lancashire and Border) (LANCS) is an infantry regiment of the line within the British Army, part of the King's Division.
 Headquartered in Preston, it recruits throughout the North West of England.
 The title of Duke of Lancaster merged with the Crown on the accession of Henry V in 1413 and remains dormant, subject to any future revival.
 Customarily, however, the Sovereign (whether male or female) is referred to as the Duke of Lancaster within Lancashire and in relation to the Duchy of Lancaster, and is the regiment's Colonel in Chief.
 The Duke of Lancaster's Regiment is the county regiment for Cumbria, Lancashire, Greater Manchester, Merseyside and the Isle of Man, and as such, recruits mainly from these areas.

-In 2021 the regiment gained negative coverage in British media and parliament after journalists found that soldiers of the regiment had made jokes in Facebook group chats mocking the murder of Agnes Wanjiru, a Kenyan who was allegedly killed by a soldier of the regiment.
-Both the family of the victim and soldiers within the Duke of Lancaster's Regiment have accused the British military of covering up her murder.

 History

-Early history

 The regiment's formation was announced on 16 December 2004 by Geoff Hoon and General Sir Mike Jackson as part of the restructuring of the infantry, when it was initially to be known as the King's Lancashire and Border Regiment.
 The regiment was given its new name in November 2005.
 Initially formed of three regular army battalions, it was eventually reduced to two regular battalions, plus an Army Reserve battalion.
 The regiment was formed through the merger of three single battalion regiments: